A World Heritage Site with Historic Monuments, Museums, and Stunning View

 Tickets: 4 000 HUF/full price.

 Summer Concerts in the Hilton Dominican Court

-Date: mid-July 2014 Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).
+Date: usually in mid-July, Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).

 Festival of Folk Arts

-Festival of Folk Arts the most renowned Hungarian folk artists and craftsmen from different regions of the country introduce their skills and craft work.
+Festival of Folk Arts the most renowned Hungarian folk artists and craftsmen from different regions of the country and abroad introduce their skills and craft work.